 Ohio Center for Equity in Mathematics and Science

-Dr. Koestler, the director, brings expertise and focus on issues of diversity, equity, and justice in teaching and teacher education, in early childhood education, elementary education, teacher education, and mathematics education.
+Director Dr. Courtney Koestler brings expertise and focus on issues of diversity, equity, and justice in teaching and teacher education, in early childhood education, elementary education, teacher education, and mathematics education.
 Dr. Koestler is a former K-8 public school teacher and has taught in culturally, linguistically, economically diverse schools located in rural, suburban, and urban communities.
 Dr. Koestler had been both a classroom teacher (grades 2, 4, 5, and 8) and has also worked as a mathematics coach.
 For over a decade Dr. Koestler has been a university-based teacher educator at the University of Wisconsin-Madison, the University of Arizona, and now at Ohio University as Director of OCEMS.

 For more information about collaborating on possible projects, funding opportunities, and/or hiring Mathematics and Science Education faculty for professional development workshops, please contact: